The Gunny Sack

 One of my very favorite ways to eat more veggies and less carbs is to swap spaghetti squash for pasta.
 We’ve been making my chicken alfredo spaghetti squash for several years now and I wanted to make another spaghetti squash recipe that we would love as much as that one.

-This spinach artichoke spaghetti squash as a sauce that is similar to the chicken alfredo version but it has the addition of the baby spinach and artichoke hearts.
+This spinach artichoke spaghetti squash has a sauce that is similar to the chicken alfredo version, but it has the addition of baby spinach and artichoke hearts.

 How To Cook Spaghetti Squash